 Prior to his work with Barung Matt spent 20 years in the horticulture and landscape industries including running his own business for 10 years.
-Matt has lived in Maleny for almost 20 years and has a great understanding of, and affinity with, the region, the people and the natural environment.
+Matt has lived in Maleny for over 20 years and has a great understanding of, and affinity with, the region, the people and the natural environment.

 Project Manager (Dairy) Paul Mackay

 Paul has lived and worked in Maleny for 37 years.
 He arrived when dairying was a major part of the Maleny economy.
 Paul and his family own and operate a beef breeding property specialising in Droughtmaster genetics that are sold throughout Australia, Canada and South America.